Amazon in deal with German watchdog to overhaul marketplace terms | MarketScreener

 The German cartel office said it had consulted closely with the European Commission on its probe, as well as with regulators in Austria and Luxembourg that have also opened anti-trust cases against Amazon.

-(Reporting by Douglas Busvine; Editing by Chris Reese)
+(Reporting by Douglas Busvine; editing by Chris Reese and Jason Neely)

 By Douglas Busvine